drehnstrom/dsl/challenge-clickstream/challenge-lab.md

 The data represents visits to a web site.
 Each visit contains fields related to a user sessions including: Session ID, User ID, Device Type, ect.
 Visits also contain a collection of events and their related fields.
 There are three event types: Page View, Add Item to Cart, and Purchase.

-The OpenAPI schema for the data is as follows.
+The schema for the data is as follows.
 Take a few minutes to familiarize yourself with this schema.

 ```
 openapi: 3.0.0